 I use regular vegetable oil that is heated to roughly 350 degrees.
 You know your oil is ready for frying when you stick the end of a wooden spoon in the hot oil and tiny bubbles form around the spoon.

 Fry the fritter just until they are golden brown.
 You may have to turn them in the oil; making sure they cook evenly.
-Remove the fritters and place them on a paper-towel-lined baking sheet to drain.

 How To Reheat Conch Fritters